Hello there friend and Welcome aboard!!

 - Deep bass.

 - Easy to use.
 Plug and play USB.
-The difference between a USB microphone and an XLR microphone.

 - Picks up a lot of detail.
 Great highs and lows.
 Balanced sound.

 - Zero latency monitoring headphone jack.
 What is Latency?